pivotal/docs-tap/install-components.md

         * Harbor: `harbor.io/my-project/build-service`

     - `REGISTRY-USERNAME` and `REGISTRY-PASSWORD` are the user name and password for the registry.
 The install requires a `kp_default_repository_username` and `kp_default_repository_password` to write to the repository location.
     - `TANZUNET-USERNAME` and `TANZUNET-PASSWORD` are the email address and password that you use to log in to Tanzu Network.
 The Tanzu Network credentials allow for configuration of the Dependencies Updater.
-This resource accesses and installs the build dependencies (buildpacks and stacks) Tanzu Build Service needs on your Cluster.
+This resource accesses and installs the build dependencies (buildpacks and stacks) Tanzu Build Service needs on your cluster.
 It also keeps these dependencies up to date as new versions are released on Tanzu Network.
     - `DESCRIPTOR-NAME` is the name of the descriptor to import automatically.
 Current available options at time of release:
-        - `tap-1.0.0-full` contains all dependencies, and is for production use.
+        - `tap-1.0.0-full` contains all dependencies and is for production use.
         - `tap-1.0.0-lite` smaller footprint used for speeding up installs.
 Requires Internet access on the cluster.

     >**Note:** Using the `tbs-values.yaml` configuration,